Ultrasound imaging, also called sonography, uses high-frequency sound waves to produce pictures of the inside of the body.

 What should I expect during my ultrasound?

 Ultrasound exams are performed by a sonographer, a technician trained in ultrasound imaging.
-After you are positioned on the padded exam table, the sonographer will apply some warm gel on your skin and then place the transducer against your body, moving it back and forth over the area of interest until the desired images are captured.
+After you are positioned on the padded exam table, the sonographer will apply some warm gel on your skin and then place the transducer against your body, while applying pressure – moving it back and forth over the area of interest until the desired images are captured.

 There is usually no discomfort as the transducer is pressed against the area being examined.
 If the study is performed over an area of tenderness or through an opening in the body, you may feel pressure or minor discomfort from the transducer.